 Dr. Davis has travelled extensively in more than 30 countries establishing international relationships with colleges and universities.
 He served in many lay leadership roles in the United Methodist Church and as a member of many boards and agencies.
 His master’s thesis, 51st Regiment, Virginia Volunteers was published in 1970 and stayed in circulation for more than 30 years.
 He recently published a small volume entitled, Rules of Civility for the Modern Society and it has more than 20,000 copies in circulation.

 More than 30 years ago, Dr. Davis served three terms in the House of Delegates of the Virginia General Assembly.
 He has used this experience to assist many colleges and universities and higher education groups.
 He has subsequently been appointed by four different governors of the Commonwealth to state boards and agencies and recently served on the Commonwealth Transportation Board.

 He has served on the boards of the Durell Foundation and Datatel Foundation.
 He has led United Way campaigns, been a board director of Public Television, Senior Member of Rotary International, Chairman of the Board of Westminster Cantebury Retirement Community and Board member of the Winchester Medical Center.
-He is currently a Director of National Fruit Products Company and First Bank.
+He is currently a Director of the National Fruit Products Company.